sitegeist/base-url/README.md

 # Base URL for TYPO3 commands and tasks

-In in scripts where no FE or BE context is avilable and you want to build URLs its a good idea to get the absolute URL from a site configuration.
+In in scripts where no FE or BE context is available and you want to build URLs its a good idea to get the absolute URL from a site configuration.
 This extension provides a helper class to get there.

 ## Where to use